mikuso/ocpp-rpc/README.md

 ### Effects of `strictMode`

 As a caller, `strictMode` has the following effects:
-* If your method or params fail validation, your call will reject immediately with a `RequestValidationError`.
+* If your method or params fail validation, your call will reject immediately with an [`RPCError`](#rpcerror).
 The call will not be sent.
-* If a response to your call fails validation, the call will reject with a `ResponseValidationError`.
+* If a response to your call fails validation, the call will reject with an [`RPCError`](#rpcerror).

 As a callee, `strictMode` has the following effects:
 * If an inbound call's params fail validation, the call will not be passed to a handler.
 Instead, an error response will be automatically issued to the caller with an appropriate RPC error.
-A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted.
+A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted with an [`RPCError`](#rpcerror).
 * If your response to a call fails validation, the response will be discarded and an `"InternalError"` RPC error will be sent instead.
-A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted.
+A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted with an [`RPCError`](#rpcerror).

 ### Supported validation schemas